-- A significant amount of revenue attributed to our network of Web sites comes through our agreement with Yahoo! and its subsidiaries.
-Under our agreement, Yahoo! has certain limited exclusive and preferential rights with respect to the commercialization of many of these Web sites through paid listings.
-Yahoo! controls the delivery of a portion of the paid listings to many of these Web sites.
-As a result, the monetization of these Web sites is presently largely dependent on the revenue from the paid listings allocated by Yahoo! and its subsidiaries to these Web sites.
-This allocation may depend on Yahoo!'s advertiser base, internal policies in effect from time to time, perceived quality of traffic, origin of traffic, history of performance and conversion, technical and network changes made by Yahoo!, among many factors and determinations which may or may not be controlled by us or known to us.
-In addition to the aforementioned factors, if our business relationship with Yahoo! is terminated, we may not be able to replace it with another large-scale provider of paid listings under terms which allow us to increase or maintain the amount of revenue attributable to our network of Web sites. - Our revenue will also depend on the levels of traffic, click-throughs and calls that occur on our network of Web sites is able to achieve in any period.
-Traffic levels, click-throughs and calls will increase and decrease based upon a number of factors not entirely within our control, including the extent of indexing of our Web sites within search engines and directories, placement within search results and success of marketing efforts.
-Traffic levels, the number of click-throughs and calls may also be affected by service interruptions or other technical outages.
-Our ability to meet the traffic demands, click-throughs and calls of our network of Web sites is also dependent on a number of third party vendors and our technical teams to manage the operations effectively.
-Any downtime of our servers or other outages will negatively impact the revenue from our Publishing Network.

-- We will need to continue to acquire commercially valuable Internet domain names to grow our presence in local online advertising.
+- Our revenue will also depend on the levels of traffic, calls and click-throughs that occur on our network of Web sites is able to achieve in any period.
+Traffic levels, calls and click-throughs will increase and decrease based upon a number of factors not entirely within our control, including the extent of indexing of our Web sites within search engines and directories, placement within search results and success of marketing efforts.
+Traffic levels, the number of calls and click-throughs may also be affected by service interruptions or other technical outages.
+Our ability to meet the traffic demands, calls and click-throughs of our network of Web sites is also dependent on a number of third party vendors and our technical teams to manage the operations effectively.
+Any downtime of our servers or other outages will negatively impact the revenue from our Publishing Network. - We will need to continue to acquire commercially valuable Internet domain names to grow our presence in local online advertising.
 We will need to continuously improve our technologies to acquire valuable Internet domain names as competition in the marketplace for appropriate Internet domain names intensifies.
 Our domain name acquisition efforts are subject to rules and guidelines in the United States and in foreign countries established by registries which maintain Internet domain name registrations and the registrars which process and facilitate Internet domain name registrations.
 The registries and registrars may change the rules and guidelines for acquiring Internet domains or establish additional requirements for previously-owned Internet domain names or modify the requirements for holding Internet domain names.
 As a result, we might not acquire or maintain names that contribute to our financial results. - Some of our existing distribution partners may perceive our Publishing Network as a competitive threat and therefore may decide to terminate their agreements with us. - We intend to apply our technology and expertise to geography-specific Web sites that we believe are under-commercialized and not yet mature from a monetization perspective.
 However, if the current disparities in traffic and monetization of such search terms do not narrow in a favorable way, we may expend significant company resources on business efforts that do not realize the results we anticipate.